elinekupers/vcd-stim/README.md

 ## Code and folder overview
 Base functions:
-* `runme_vcdcore.m` : This is the main function to run the core experiment of VCD.
+* `runme_vcdcore.m` : This is the main function to run the core experiment of VCD, mandatory inputs are: subject number, session number, session type (1: version A; 2: version B, only for MRI session 1 and 27), run_nr (1-10 for MRI, 1-15 for behavior), display name ('7TAS_BOLDSCREEN32' for BOLDscreen monitor in the 7TAS, 'PPROOM_EIZOFLEXSCAN' for Eizo Flexscan monitor in the psychophysics room)
 * `vcd_rootPath.m` : Function to set the rootpath to relative to the base of this folder.
 * `vcd.m` : Function to get basic info about the stimulus classes, task classes, and stimuli used in VCD.